Planning policy

 If a voluntary or community group wants to buy the asset, it has 6 weeks to let the council know.
 Once an expression of interest has been received, a further 4½ month pause in the sale process is triggered.
 This gives potential bidders a total of 6 months to raise the funds required to purchase the asset.
 At the end of the period, the owner may sell it to whoever and at whatever price they choose.

 If you're interested in making an expression of interest/intention to bid for a listed asset coming up for sale, please contact us.
-You'll need to get in touch before the interim moratorium end date entered on the Assets of Community Value Register.

 The owner's rights